Finally answering one of my most frequently asked questions: how do bloggers make money?

 When you guys ask me to cover a topic that requires a lot of work, I usually consider the ROI.
 How much time/money/resources will this blog post require to be done well?
 And is that worth it if I’m not getting paid to create it?
 Most of the time I still think it is to some capacity, because I love creating content that I know you guys will love.
 But now I’m seeing how I can get ad revenue from posts that otherwise would make me zilch.

-To put it simply, I can now make money on highly requested posts like an easy cauliflower gnocchi recipe, my thoughts on eyelash extensions, or The Best Discounted/Free Fitness Classes.
+To put it simply, I can now make a little money on highly requested posts like an easy cauliflower gnocchi recipe – or series like my Weekly Meal Plans and Sunday Spotlights.
 Realizing this has made me so much more motivated to create content that I’m passionate about, without worrying if it’s worth my time or not.
 It’s very freeing!

 If you don’t have the traffic to apply to Mediavine yet, Google Adsense is not a membership site, so that could be a good option as you get started!